-There are two wires found in the Painless chassis harness for proper Brake Switch connection, they are:
+There are two wires found in the Painless chassis harness for proper Brake Switch connection, they will be identified with a tag reading "BRAKE SWITCH", they are:

-- ORANGE: 14-gauge wire, printed [ENGINE SECTION] #917 BRAKE SWITCH (POWER B+); which provides power from the 20-amp STOP fuse.
-This wire will always have power. - WHITE: 16-gauge wire, printed [ENGINE SECTION] #918 BRAKE SWITCH OUTPUT; this wire supplies power from the brake switch to the brake lights.
+- ORANGE: 14 gauge wire, printed [ENGINE SECTION A] #917 >>TO BRAKE SWITCH (POWER B+)>>, which provides power from the 15 amp STOP fuse.
+This wire will have power at all times. - WHITE: 16 gauge wire, printed [ENGINE SECTION A] <<TO TURN SWITCH<< #918 >TO BRAKE SWITCH>>.
+This wire supplies power from the brake switch to the brake lights.
 This wire goes into a splice with 2 other wires.
-This splice can also be seen in the Turn Signal Switch & Brake Switch Schematic on page 81. - Route the brake switch wires to the brake switch and connect using the loose piece insulated terminals provided in the parts kit.
+This splice can be seen in the Turn Signal Switch & Brake Switch Schematic on page 61. - Route the brake switch wires to the brake switch and connect using the loose piece insulated terminals provided in the parts kit.